steveloughran/formality/styleguide/styleguide.md

 ## Imports

-The ordering of imports in hadoop was somehow agreed on a long time ago.
+The ordering of imports in hadoop was somehow agreed on a long time ago and and never formally documented.

 ```java
 import java.*